sjx1943/XianyuMarketplace/replit.md

 # 小区二手商品交易平台

 ## Overview
-This project is a community-based second-hand goods trading platform built with the Tornado framework, adapted for deployment on Replit.
-It facilitates the exchange of idle items among residents, focusing on ease of use, security, and a rich user experience.
-Key features include robust user authentication (password, phone number + SMS, and WeChat OAuth), a real-time chat system, comprehensive product listings with image uploads, and an administrative dashboard for platform management.
-The platform includes a **WeChat Mini Program** frontend that provides a native mobile experience sharing the same backend API.
-The platform aims to create a streamlined and trustworthy environment for local community trading with market potential in local community engagement and e-commerce.
+This project is a community-based second-hand goods trading platform built with the Tornado framework, designed for deployment on Replit.
+It aims to facilitate the exchange of idle items among residents, emphasizing ease of use, security, and a rich user experience.
+Key capabilities include robust user authentication, a real-time chat system, comprehensive product listings with image uploads, and an administrative dashboard.
+The platform also features a WeChat Mini Program frontend that shares the same backend API, offering a native mobile experience.
+The project's vision is to create a streamlined and trustworthy environment for local community trading, fostering local engagement and expanding into the e-commerce market.

 ## User Preferences
 I prefer iterative development with clear, concise explanations for each step.
 Please prioritize core functionality and user experience.
 I value clean code and robust error handling.
 For any significant changes or architectural decisions, please ask for my approval first.
 Ensure all user-facing features are mobile-responsive and accessible.
 Do not make changes to folder `base/`.
 Do not make changes to file `config.ini`.